atiqm/Transfer_DT/README.md

 ### Pre-requisites

-The code is developed with python 3.5 and scikit-learn 0.21 versions.
+The code is developed with Python 3.5 and Scikit-learn 0.21 versions.
+It acts directly on the Scikit-learn Decision Tree class.

+## Details

 ### lib_tree.py